Chengcheng-Xiao/mse404/docs/labs/lab08/readme.md

 !!! example "Task 3.1 - fixed magnetization"

-    - Run this calculation and check everything worked as expected.
+    1. Run this calculation and check everything worked as expected.
+What is the final energy?

+        ??? success "Answer"
+            The final energy should be -55.52528610 Ry.

-    - Now make a copy of the calculation directory and in this, modify the calculation to turn on spin polarization.
+    2. Now make a copy of the calculation directory and in this, modify the calculation to turn on spin polarization.
 Try running the calculation with `tot_magnetization = 0.0` first, and compare your total energy to that obtained using doubly degenerate bands.

         !!! note "Note"
             while in the case of the O2 above, we were able to get our calculations to at least converge by using a metallic occupation instead of using spin polarization, in the case of iron, it will still be a metal when you use spin polarization, so you should not remove the input variables associated with this.

-      The total energies should agree within the accuracy of the calculation.
+        ??? success "Answer"
+            The total energy becomes -55.52528589 Ry.
+Almost identical to the one obtained with the doubly degenerate bands.
+This is because these two calculations are essentially identical.

-    - Now try setting the total magnetization to 1.0 and see how total energy changes.
+    3. Now try setting the total magnetization to 1.0 and see how total energy
-        - Which is the more energetically favourable configuration?
+       changes: Which is the more energetically favourable configuration?

+       ??? success "Answer"
+           The total energy becomes -55.53839616 Ry.
+Lower than the spin degenerate case.

-    - Try setting the total magnetization to 2.0.
-        - How does this compare to the previous value?
+    4. Try setting the total magnetization to 2.0.
+How does the final energy compare to the previous value?

+       ??? success "Answer"
+           The total energy becomes -55.56226730 Ry.
+Lower than all previous cases.

 From this we could test many guesses for the total magnetization, and find the value which gives the lowest overall total energy.
 However, we can instead